Zeros of derivatives of strictly non-real meromorphic functions: Proof of Theorem

 To prove the last assertion, assume that $u^2$ has a pole at all but finitely many $n \pi$, $n \in \Z$, or that $u^2$ has a zero at all but finitely many of these points.
 In the first case set $V = u^2$, and in the second set $V = u^{-2}$.
 Then $V$ satisfies, as $r \to \infty$,

 On the other hand, Lemma \ref{lemalpha1} shows that if $n \in \Z$ then in the interval $I_n = (n \pi, (n+1)\pi)$ the function $f'/f$ has at most one pole, and any such pole has residue $1$.
-The same is true of $\alpha$ and $\gamma$ and so $u^2$ has no poles and at most two zeros in $I_n$.
-This implies that
+The same is true of $\alpha$ and $\gamma = u'/u$, by (\ref{1a}) and (\ref{5aa}), and so $u^2$ has no poles and at most two zeros in $I_n$.
+This implies that, as $r \to \infty$, by (\ref{polest1}) and Jensen's formula,